Efficient Pyramid Channel Attention Network for Pathological Myopia Recognition: Methodology

-Particularly, there is a significant problem of how to implement our SCFM.
-In order to fulfill our proposed EPCA module, we propose four kinds of SCFM implementations: Linear-SCFM (as shown in Fig.~\ref{fig:2}(a)), Drop-SCFM, Hierarchical-SCFM, and Parallel-SCFM, as shown in Fig.~\ref{fig:3}.
+\paragraph{\textbf{Criteria for multi-scale context feature fusion}} There is a significant problem in implementing our SCFM for efficient multi-scale context feature fusion.
+In order to fulfill our proposed EPCA module, we propose four kinds of SCFM implementations: Linear-SCFM (as shown in Fig.~\ref{fig:2}(c)), Drop-SCFM, Hierarchical-SCFM, and Parallel-SCFM, as shown in Fig.~\ref{fig:3}.

-\textbf{Linear-SCFM:} means we apply learnable weights to each multi-scale context feature respectively, then converts weighted multi-scale context features into encoded context features with the summation operation along the channel axis, which can be computed as follows:
+\textbf{Linear-SCFM:} As presented in Fig.~\ref{fig:2}(c), we apply learnable weight parameters $W \in R^{C \times M}$ to each multi-scale context feature ($C$ and $M$ denotes the channel number and total scale context feature number correspondingly, which is equal to 10), respectively, then convert weighted multi-scale context features into encoded context features with the summation operation along the channel axis with the linear mapping manner, which can be computed as follows: